kokkos/kokkos-comm/docs/api/core.rst

     They are move-only objects: copy construction and copy assignment are explicitly deleted.
 Use the ``duplicate`` member functions to create equivalent "copies" of communicators.
     There is always exactly one owner of a ``Communicator``.

-    :tparam Co: The communication space (transport backend) to use.
+    :tparam Comm: The communication space (transport backend) to use.
 Defaults to ``DefaultCommunicationSpace``.
-    :tparam Ex: The Kokkos execution space to use.
+    :tparam Exec: The Kokkos execution space to use.
 Defaults to ``Kokkos::DefaultExecutionSpace``.

     .. cpp:type:: execution_space = Exec
     .. cpp:type:: communication_space = Comm